 Retinal tissue thickness is reduced in diabetic peripheral neuropathy

-Srinivasan, Sangeetha, Pritchard, Nicola, Edwards, Katie P., Russell, Anthony W., & Efron, Nathan (2013) Retinal tissue thickness is reduced in diabetic peripheral neuropathy.
-In IDF World Diabetes Congress 2013, 2-6 December 2013, Melbourne, VIC.
-(Unpublished)
+Srinivasan, Sangeetha, Pritchard, Nicola, Vagenas, Dimitrios, Edwards, Katie, Sampson, Geoff P., Russell, Anthony W., Malik, Rayaz A., & Efron, Nathan (2016) Retinal tissue thickness is reduced in diabetic peripheral neuropathy.
+Current Eye Research.
+(In Press)

 Impact and interest:

 Citation counts are sourced monthly from and citation databases.

 These databases contain citations from different subsets of available publications and different time periods and thus the citation count from each is usually different.
 Some works are not in either database and no count is displayed.
 Scopus includes citations from articles published in 1996 onwards, and Web of Science® generally from 1980 onwards.

 Citations counts from theindexing service can be viewed at the linked Google Scholar™ search.

 |Item Type:||Journal Article|

 |Keywords:||Diabetic peripheral neuropathy, ganglion cell complex, neuropathy disability score, retinal nerve fiber layer, retinal thickness|

 |Divisions:||Current > QUT Faculties and Divisions > Faculty of Health

 Current > Institutes > Institute of Health and Biomedical Innovation